knotdvn/yuppy-model/README.md

 8. Present the website by the end of April [ - ] (unnecessary)

-9. Submit to the professor by May 2nd [ ]
+9. Submit to the professor by May 2nd [ X ] wooo